brunaoliveira/quiz_app/README.md

 # QUIZ

-A Flutter project that consists in a trivia app for mobile devices.
+A Flutter pet project that consists in a trivia app for mobile devices.
 Despite Flutter's availability of full native performance on both iOS and Android, this project was not tested on iOS device or emulator.

 First question             |  Score result             |  Zero Score Result